LostQuasar/SDL2_MiyooMiniExample/readme.md

 Using SDL2 as a frame buffer

-- Unfortuantely all of SDL2 functionality has not been completed inside of [Steward-Fu](https://steward-fu.github.io/website/index.htm)'s port of SDL2 however enough exits to create C# programs.
+- Unfortunately, all of SDL2 functionality has not been completed inside of [Steward-Fu](https://steward-fu.github.io/website/index.htm)'s port of SDL2 however enough exits to create C# programs.

 ## Using other libraries

 SDL2_ttf and SDL2_image do work and have been tested although they will require additional libraries to work.
-I reccomend downloading [Parayste](https://github.com/steward-fu/miyoo-mini/releases/) to obtain the libraries required.
+I recommend downloading [Parayste](https://github.com/steward-fu/miyoo-mini/releases/) to obtain the libraries required.
 SDL2-gfx will not work as the graphics cannot be drawn to a surface as far as I know.